-None; this item is intended for information and discussion.
-Staff requests that the committee review the staff report and provide feedback on the key topic areas and related discussion prompts pertaining to engagement, equity, land use, pricing and tolling, revenue, and prioritization.
+None; this item is for information only.
+Staff received feedback on this item from the Strategic Planning Committee pertaining to engagement, equity, land use, pricing and tolling, revenue, and prioritization.

 3. Background/Analysis:

 SACOG is currently undertaking an update to the region's long-range transportation and land use plan, the 2025 Blueprint.
 The 2025 Blueprint is a comprehensive outreach and planning effort that aims to develop an integrated, multimodal transportation system paired with an efficient regional land use pattern.
 Ultimately, the plan must outline the transportation investment and land use strategies needed to achieve various federal, state, regional, and local policy objectives within real world constraints (e.g., financial, growth, regulatory).
 Last year the board adopted a Policy Framework (see Attachment A) focused on the Triple Bottom Line goals of equity, economy, and environment that is being used to shape the analysis, board discussions, and recommendations throughout the development of 2025 Blueprint.